publisha/publisha.github.io/pages/iBooksAuthor.md

 Only in the most recent versions of iBooks Author have the following features been added.
 These features give us the possibility to get our content (styled and structured) within InDesign into iBooks Author.
 We must thank Apple for these additions, because prior to version 2.1 we could only copy and paste our content from InDesign and paste into iBooks Author (still an option, of course).

-Neither of the 2 options described below are without their difficulties, and your decision as to which is better for you, will depend on the amount of work you would rather do in iBooks Author or back in InDesign.
+Neither of the 2 options described here are without their difficulties, and your decision as to which is better for you, will depend on the amount of work you would rather do in iBooks Author or back in InDesign.

 [![The text flow in iBooks Author is similar to InDesign's threaded text](/images/2017/03/iBooksAuthor/image8.png)](/images/2017/03/iBooksAuthor/image8.png)